agildw/oyo-creator/README.md

-Auto Register OY0 using PHP
+Auto Register OYO using PHP

 USAGE
 - git clone this repository